LogBoxx/doa26-etamu/README.md

 Parker Reeves
 <br>

+# Disclaimer

+This write-up is a guide written by the 2026 capstone team in order to help future teams understand the contributions done up to the current point.
+Everything written here demonstrates our group's understanding of the project and steps to success, and all of the information below has attempted to have been proven true in good faith.
+Please keep this updated and organized as best as possible to achieve this continuous effort.

 # Problem Statement:
 Creating effective means of tracking Unmanned Aerial Vehicles (UAVs) has become a prevalent objective in warfare and civil environments